U.S. drops from top 20 happiest countries list in 2024 World Happiness Report

 At the bottom of the list, Afghanistan retains its spot as last in the overall ranking of happiness.

 The research team uses responses from people in more than 140 nations to rank the world's "happiest" countries, based on people's assessments of their overall satisfaction with their lives.
-To help understand the differences seen between countries, they also look at a number of factors: the nation's healthy life expectancy, economy (GDP per capita), levels of corruption, social support, generosity and freedom.
+Then to help understand the differences seen between countries, they look at six factors: the nation's healthy life expectancy, economy (GDP per capita), levels of corruption, social support, generosity and freedom.

 Gallup CEO Jon Clifton said the data from the report "offers more than just national rankings; it provides analytics and advice for evidence-based planning and policymaking."